Herpes simplex eye infections are a potentially serious type of eye infection.

 The main treatments are:

-- steroid eye drops – these may be used in combination with antiviral drops (under supervision by an ophthalmologist) to reduce inflammation
+- steroid eyedrops – these may be used in combination with antiviral drops (under supervision by an ophthalmologist) to reduce inflammation

-- antiviral tablets – these are occasionally needed for to treat more severe infections and afterwards to stop them coming back
+- antiviral tablets – these are occasionally needed to treat more severe infections and afterwards to stop them coming back

 Make sure you follow the advice you're given and take any prescribed treatment as directed.
+It's important to complete the recommended course of any medicine even if your symptoms go away.
+This will help stop the virus coming back.

 Causes of herpes simplex eye infections